In the Gunnedah Shire, 18.5% of workers were Managers, compared to 38.9% in Administrative and Support Services.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-- The economic base and employment opportunities available in Gunnedah Shire;
+- The economic base and employment opportunities available in the Gunnedah Shire;

 - The age of the workforce;